-Frequently asked questions (FAQ): drug overdose deaths in Europe
+Frequently asked questions (FAQ): drug-induced deaths in Europe

 This page provides answers to the questions most often asked about drug overdose deaths in Europe.
 Also known as ‘drug-related deaths’ or more specifically ‘drug-induced deaths’, they are deaths directly attributable to the use of illicit drugs.
 The information presented here is based on the latest data from the 27 Member States of the European Union and the European Union Drugs Agency (EUDA) affiliates Norway and Türkiye.
 It draws on contributions from specialists from these countries, as well as on information provided by the countries in an annual reporting exercise.